Algebras with a negation map: Categorical properties of systems

+Although not strictly identities in the sense of universal algebra since they do not pass to homomorphic images, $\preceq_\circ$-identities take the place of identities in the systemic theory.

-The transfer principle, whose roots are in \cite{RS}, was introduced in \cite{Ga} and made explicit in \cite{AGG1}.
+The transfer principle, whose roots are in \cite{RS}, is a method of obtaining $\preceq_\circ$-identities, introduced formally in \cite{Ga} and made explicit in~\cite{AGG1}.
+This treatment essentially is a reformulation of \cite[Corollary~4.18]{AGG1}, expressed through morphisms in order to increase its applicability.
 It is based on a way of passing from \semirings0 to rings, by means of the symmetrization $\widehat{\Net \{ x \}}$ of the free \semiring0 $\Net \{ x \}$, with the switch negation map.
-Here is easy way to view these ideas in terms of morphisms.
 We start with an easy but enlightening special case.

 Take $\mathbf N=\mathbf N(\mathcal A)$ as in Definition~\ref{barn}.
-Given $P = \sum _{\bold i} (a_{\bold i} (-) b_{\bold i}) x_{\bold i}\in \mathbf N\{ x, (-)x ; \Omega \}$, we define the corresponding classical polynomial $\bar P = \sum _{\bold i} (a_{\bold i} - b_{\bold i}) x_{\bold i}\in \Net\{ x, (-)x ; \Omega \}$.
+Given $P = \sum _{\mathbf i} (a_{\mathbf i} (-) b_{\mathbf i}) x_{\mathbf i}\in \mathbf N\{ x, (-)x \}$, we define the corresponding classical polynomial $\bar P = \sum _{\mathbf i} (a_{\mathbf i} - b_{\mathbf i}) x_{\mathbf i}\in \Net\{ x, (-)x \}$.